Washington Metro rolling stock: Incidents

 The National Transportation Safety Board began investigating issues with these cars due to non-revenue service derailments in Metrorail yards and the January 7, 2007, derailment of a revenue train on the Green Line at the station.

-Cars 5066–5067 were involved in the June 2009 Washington Metro train collision, and 5152–5153 were involved in the Mount Vernon Square train derailment.
-Both cars were not repaired and were used for spare parts.
+Cars 5066–5067 were involved in the June 22, 2009, Washington Metro train collision being a part of the stationary train.

+Cars 5152–5153 were involved in the Mount Vernon Square train derailment on January 7, 2007.

+Cars 5056-5057 were damaged following a collision striking car 3217 at West Falls Church Yard on November 29, 2009.
+Both 5056-5057 were repaired and returned to service however 3217 was not repaired and retired.

 Retirement

 The planned midlife rehabilitation of the 5000-series cars was to take place in the late 2010s through the early 2020s.
 Design specifications were to be drafted in 2017 with the first cars rehabbed in 2022.
 This series of cars would have been the third series to have automated station announcements and the stainless steel paint scheme, which would have made them compatible with the 7000-series once the rehabilitation process was completed.

 On June 4, 2015, the Federal Transit Administration approved an early decommission of the 5000-series railcars, which were replaced with 7000-series railcars instead of being rehabbed.
 Retirement process began in 2017, and WMATA announced that the last cars were removed from service on October 12, 2018, although cars were reported still in service up until October 17.
-After retirement, some cars were used for work service such as on de-icing tracks and on the Silver Line Phase 2 construction, where they tested the tracks on the line and polished the third rail.
+After retirement, some cars were used for work service such as de-icing tracks during the winter, and on the Silver Line Phase 2 construction, where they tested the tracks on the line and polished the third rail.
 The cars retained for work service were ultimately retired in spring 2019.